mantidproject/documents/Project-Management/Tools/RoadmapUpdate/README.md

 - The `--verbose` flag will print the entire task, including the body description; otherwise, only issue number and title are printed.

-- Check the assignee distribution with the `--group-utilization` flag; this will print the number of tasks each tester was assigned.
+- Check the assignee distribution with the `--group-utilization` flag; this will print the number of tasks each test group was assigned.

 Please note: